 The Oakland Youth Advisory Commission (OYAC) empowers youth to enter the public arena and tackle important issues related to public safety, housing, civic engagement, and health.
 Formed in 1985, OYAC advises City Council and the Mayor on youth priorities.
 We currently have 17 youth between the ages of 13 and 18.
 We welcome transitional-aged youth between 18-25 to join us as Peer Advisors and Community Ambassadors.

-Interested in Joining or Partnering with the Youth Commission?
+Interested in Partnering with the Youth Commission?

 Provide your information with us and we will get in touch with you shortly.

 - Digital Communications